Water Glassing Eggs For Long-Term Storage

 Be sure to measure out the right ratio of lime to water.

 There are different types of lime out there.
 You may be aware of garden lime, used to build soil blocks and lower soil pH in the garden.
-When it comes to glassing eggs, we’re talking about lime water, which generally refers to pickling lime (also known as slaked lime, slacked lime, or hydrated lime) rather than the ground limestone you find in the garden section.
+When it comes to glassing eggs, we’re talking about lime water, which generally refers to pickling lime (also known as slaked lime or hydrated lime) rather than the ground limestone you find in the garden section.

 Hydrated lime used for glassing eggs comes from lime deposits, areas where various ocean debris have collected.
-In the 18th century, people removed this, and then burnt it, hydrated it, and applied a lime solution to buildings to apply a layer of what would become limestone again.
-This is very similar to the lime water used to keep an egg fresh for a long period.
+In the 18th century, people removed this material, burned it, hydrated it, and applied a lime solution to buildings to create a layer that would become limestone again.
+This is very similar to the lime water used to keep eggs fresh for a long period.

 Today, you can find pickling lime in almost any local grocery store.
 Some manufacturers sell a sodium silicate solution, which works both to preserve eggs and seal tiles, but there is a question about the toxicity of this silicate.
-In that regard, we recommend pickling limes rather than those that have applications in construction and home renovation.
+We recommend pickling limes rather than those with applications in construction and home renovation.

 Store-Bought Eggs

-Before we talk about your ratio of water to lime and how to carry out the process of water glassing eggs, let’s talk about eggs.
-It is necessary that you only use fresh eggs.
+Before we talk about your water-to-lime ratio and how to carry out the process, let’s talk about eggs.
+You must only use fresh eggs.

-The eggs should be whole, unwashed, fresh eggs.
+The eggs should be whole, unwashed, and fresh.
 They shouldn’t have cracks, nor should they be store-bought eggs, because those are washed and pasteurized before they even hit the shelf.

-Pasteurization destroys the egg’s bloom coating, which develops on the outside of the egg, and protects its tiny pores from absorbing harmful bacteria that cause rot.
-It makes sense for eggs sold in the store to be pasteurized, as it’s unsafe to store them for the length of time needed to pack, ship, and refrigerate them in the cooler with bacteria present.
+Pasteurization destroys the egg’s bloom coating, which develops on the outside of the egg and protects its tiny pores from absorbing harmful bacteria that cause rot.
+It makes sense for eggs sold in the store to be pasteurized, as storing them for the length of time needed to pack, ship, and refrigerate them with bacteria present would be unsafe.

 What About Non-Chicken Eggs?

-You will succeed most when you use chicken eggs for this process.
-Using other poultry eggs – like quail eggs, duck eggs, or goose eggs – complicates things because they often are covered in dirt.
-Gamier birds have their nests in areas that are difficult to keep clean.
-Trying to clean them before you immerse them in your solution could remove the bloom.
+You will have the most success when you use chicken eggs for this process.
+Using other poultry eggs, like quail, duck, or goose eggs, complicates things because they are often covered in dirt.
+Gamier birds nest in areas that are difficult to keep clean, and trying to clean them before immersion in your solution could remove the bloom.

-So, while it’s possible to use other kinds of eggs, they may be better suited for later projects when you’ve gotten the hang of water glassing in general.
-You can lightly clean them and still follow the same steps as you would for chicken eggs, though.
+While it’s possible to use other kinds of eggs, they may be better suited for later projects when you’ve gotten the hang of water glassing in general.
+You can lightly clean them and still follow the same steps as you would for chicken eggs.

 How To Water Glass Fresh Eggs